schorschii/OCO-Server/docs/AddOns.md

 ```

 ### Add-On View
 The main view of the add on (as shown in explorer content window) should be placed inside `frontend/views/views.d` (can be multiple files which are linked among themselves).
-Example file:

-## Images / Icons
+### Images / Icons
 Place your custom images here, which are used by your add ons.